Zeugwerk/Twinpack/README.md

 The Twinpack Package Manager is a powerful and user-friendly package management tool for TwinCAT libraries.
 It is designed to empower the TwinCAT community by enabling sharing and distribution of libraries.
 It acts as a versatile platform similarly to NuGet (but with a PLC touch), allowing users to efficiently manage and deploy their custom-built modules.

+Twinpack is developed by [Zeugwerk](https://zeugwerk.at) and is the standard way to install and update [Zeugwerk Framework](https://github.com/Zeugwerk/Zeugwerk-Framework) libraries.

 <div style="display: flex; justify-content: space-between;">
 <img src="/images/twinpack_catalog.png"/>
 </div>